FDA stings retailers for selling tobacco to minors

 The FDA posted the warning letters online on Thursday alongside a vast searchable database of all conducted compliance checks.
 The letters allow retailers to correct their mistakes without fines.
 Repeat offenders could face fines or loss of ability to sell tobacco.

-"We applaud the efforts made by many retail establishments to protect our kids, but ... it's 1,200 too many" stores that allowed minors to buy tobacco products, Ann Simoneau with FDA's Center for Tobacco Products told reporters on a press call.
+"We applaud the efforts made by many retail establishments to protect our kids, but... it's 1,200 too many" stores that have allowed minors to buy tobacco products, Ann Simoneau with the FDA's Center for Tobacco Products told reporters in a press conference.

-"We've seen violations across the board, in all kinds of establishments," she said when asked whether FDA targeted any specific types of stores.

 Tobacco remains the leading cause of preventable deaths in the United States.
 Every day, some 3,450 Americans between 12 and 17 years old try their first cigarette, and about 850 youths become daily smokers, according to the Centers for Disease Control and Prevention.